Yandex Cloud

 SQL queries in the management consoleSQL queries in the management console

-2. In the list of services, select Managed Service for YDB.
+2. Go to Managed Service for YDB.

-3. Select the database from the list.
+3. Select your database from the list.

-4. Go to the Navigation tab.
+4. Navigate to the Navigation tab.

 • To use one of the standard templates, select it from the drop-down list to the right of the New SQL query button.